On this page 6

 - Not publicly stated for residential inspections.

-Typical inspection sequence: Foundation, rough-in/framing, final; slab foundations with separately poured footings require an additional inspection, and plumbing/mechanical inspections were added after October 1, 2011.
+Typical sequence: Foundation, rough-in/framing, final; slab foundations with separately poured footings require an additional inspection, and plumbing/mechanical inspections were added after October 1, 2011.

 One free reinspection per permit, then $100 for each additional reinspection.